mkang30/MNIST/README.md

 # MNIST
 The python program that classifies digit images (based on the MNIST dataset).
 Both Logistic Regression. and MLP implementations are included.
+PyTorch framework is used.